 Node-M2M is a machine-to-machine communication framework using HTTP and WebSocket as data transport protocol.
 It has a simple architecture consisting of three core components - a routing server, the connected client and device applications and a web interface for user management.

-The connected clients and devices can perform the necessary data processing away from the central server taking advantage of the computational power of modern computers such as multi-core x64 processors and low-power 64-bit arm processors where most of the data processing are done right on the client's and device's hardware.
+The connected clients and devices can perform the necessary data processing away from the central server taking advantage of the computational power of modern computers such as multi-core x64 processors and low-power 64-bit arm processors that are available on the client's and device's hardware.

 During the initial client and device handshake, each node submits an encrypted user credentials to the server for authentication.
 The server then generates a set of user tokens and send it back to client and device nodes for subsequent re-authentication process.
 Besides the user token, a user security code must be provided during the re-authentication process.
 These two-factor authentication (2FA) adds an additional layer of security to the authentication process making it harder for attackers to gain access to client and device nodes.
 Any brute-force attack in the security code will immediately lock the user's account.

 Access to clients and devices is restricted to authenticated and authorized users only.
-This restriction creates a secure private virtual network for each user.
+This restriction creates a secure isolated private virtual network environment for each user.
 A user can only access the registered devices available to his/her account and does not have access to other accounts.

-The API is designed as a FaaS (Function as a Service) also called "serverless" allowing users to easily create applications in telematics, telemetry, IoT, data acquisition and control, and many others.
+The API is designed as a FaaS (Function as a Service) also called "serverless" allowing users to easily create applications in telematics, telemetry, IoT, data acquisition, and many others.

 Flexible Application ModelDevelop applications using a client-server or master-slave communication model where clients send requests for available resources/services from remote devices.